 Find out more about the many ways a traveler can use the roadway, from HOV3+, to carpool, to rapid transit, to motorcycles to tolled driving.

 In partnership with HPTE, PRD is transitioning the US 36 and I-25 Central (I-25 from downtown Denver to US 36) Express Lanes corridors from fixed time-of-day pricing to dynamic pricing.
-With dynamic pricing roll-out in 2020, Express Lanes rates would be continually adjusted according to real-time traffic conditions to maintain free-flowing levels of traffic.
+Express Lanes rates will be adjusted according to real-time traffic conditions to maintain free-flowing levels of traffic.
 Overhead signs will tell you exactly how much your trip will cost if you choose to use the express lanes and pay a toll.

 To use any Colorado Express Lanes, you will need an ExpressToll account and pass to avoid paying a higher toll.
 The switchable HOV transponder is the only pass that allows you to choose the carpool option and save money.
 If drivers choose not to use a pass, they will be billed through a License Plate Toll.
 A bill will be sent to the registered owner of the vehicle and they will pay a higher toll rate based on how far they traveled in the Express Lane.